-This measures the percent of long-term residents receiving antipsychotic medications.
-While antipsychotic medications serve an important medical purpose, it is important to confirm these medications are being used appropriately.
-In limited cases, increased usage of these drugs may suggest that a facility is using these drugs to subdue residents.
+This statistic measures the percent of long-term patients receiving antipsychotic drugs.
+While antipsychotic medications serve an important medical purpose, it is important to ensure these drugs are being used only where medically required.
+In some cases, excessive reliance on these medications may suggest a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

 In Chestnut Park Rehabilitation and Nursing Center, 13.3% of Patients use Anti-Anxiety Medication